Natural Gas System Rebuild

 Frequently Asked Questions

-What criteria does Entergy New Orleans use to choose the areas that you have completed with the rebuild?
+What criteria does Entergy New Orleans use to determine which areas of the city will be rebuilt?
+Can you explain the process?

-The decision to plan the rebuild in phases recognizes that the corrosive effects of the flooding will impact various areas of the gas system differently over time.
+The rebuild project is being completed in phases.
+The plan recognizes that the corrosive effects of the flooding will impact various areas of the gas system differently over time.
 Key criteria used for planning the rebuild include reliability issues, pipe sample results, leak information, system integrity of the low-pressure system, high-pressure availability, coordination with city projects, and population of area.

 What neighborhoods have been completed in the Entergy New Orleans gas rebuild project?

-Entergy New Orleans has completed 135 miles of pipe replacement throughout New Orleans – enough pipe to reach from New Orleans to Mobile, La.
-The work that has been completed so far has been in areas of Lakeview, Broodmore, Mid-City, University, Gentilly, Upper and Lower Ninth Ward, Carrollton, and Uptown.
-A map that shows areas completed is available on entergy-neworleans.com.
+Entergy New Orleans has completed several hundred miles of pipe replacement throughout New Orleans – enough pipe to reach from New Orleans to Monroe, LA.
+The work that has been completed so far:

 If you or someone you know is experiencing any gas reliability issues, please contact 1-800-ENTERGY to report the problem.
 Providing safe, reliable service to customers is our top priority.
-Also note that before Entergy New Orleans and associated contractors begin gas rebuild efforts in a neighborhood, all Entergy New Orleans gas customers receive a letter by mail explaining the project and the work that will be done about 1- 2 months ahead of time.
+Also note that before Entergy New Orleans and associated contractors begin gas rebuild efforts in a neighborhood, Entergy New Orleans will attempt to contact area gas customers to explain the project and the work that will be done.

-Customers subject to the rebuild will be notified about the work schedule by mail, door hangers or a visit by an Entergy representative.
-Customers will experience a service disruption for approximately an hour while the new system is connected to their homes or businesses.
+Customers will be notified about the work schedule by mail, by door hangers or by a visit from an Entergy representative.
+Customers will experience a minimal service disruption while the new system is connected to their homes or businesses.

 When will the gas rebuild project be completed?